janoslovasz1986/janoslovasz1986/README.md

 ### Hi there, I'm Janos

-## I'm an junior java developer candidet.
+## I'm a softver developer.

-- 🌱 I’m currently learning Spring / SpringBoot
+- 🌱 I’m currently learning Blazor Pages.
-- 👯 I’m looking for a Junior Java developer position.
+- 👯 I’m looking for a C# developer position.

 ### Connect with me: